peterhinch/micropython-tft-gui/README.md

  * ``value`` Argument ``val`` default ``None``.
 If the argument is provided which is an inactive button in the set, that button becomes active and the callback is executed.
 Always returns the button which is currently active.

+# Developer Notes

+The ugui module is large by Pyboard standards.
+This presents no problem if frozen, but if you wish to modify it, freezing is cumbersome.
+Compiling it on the Pyboard is likely to result in memory errors.
+The solution is to cross-compile, replacing ugui.py with ugui.mpy on the target.
+Alternatively you may opt to split the module into two.